-Associate and bachelor degrees are available both on-campus and online, and many colleges are also beginning to offer online computer science degrees at the master’s level.
-This change allows current professionals to advance their career through education while maintaining full-time jobs or busy home lives.
+Associate and bachelor’s degrees are available both on-campus and online, and many colleges are also beginning to offer online computer science degrees at the master’s level.
+This change allows current professionals to advance their careers through education while maintaining full-time jobs or busy home lives.

 Types of Computer Science Degree Programs

 Many public and private colleges and universities offer multiple degrees in computer science.
 Depending on the school, you can obtain an associate, bachelor’s, master’s, or doctoral degree in computer science.

 - An associate degree focuses on computer programming, web development and design, and data science.
 Program length is typically two years for full-time students.

 - A bachelor’s degree explores more advanced topics, including engineering, complex mathematics, and niche sectors of computer science.
 Program length is typically four years for full-time students.